piter104/City-Website-Statistics/README.md

 I have also did some cleaning to properly analyze the data.

-Open it with Jupyter Notebook!
+Open it on Jupyter Notebook!
 (Required: Pandas, Numpy, Scikit-learn, Seaborn, Pyplot)